 - Pour in a liter of boiling water and let simmer on a low heat to perfection; then brown it into the oven after brushing the top with butter, spices, and a little quantity of cream

-- In a Tefal or any non-stick cooker, put three quarters of butter with half a head of onion, finely chopped with spices, cinnamon, turmeric and star anise and stir very them well on a low heat until it becomes golden in colour
+- In a Tefal or any non-stick cooker, put three-quarters of butter with half a head of onion, finely chopped with spices, cinnamon, turmeric and star anise and stir very them well on a low heat until it becomes golden

 - Add in the freekeh that has already been soaked and drained until it drains up from the water; sauté with the meat with half a cup of chicken boiled water, so that the water is more than the level of rice

-- Let simmer on a high heat for about 10 minutes
+- Let simmer on high heat for about 10 minutes

-- In the chicken boiled water, boil the peas; then drain it.
-Braise the meat with the remaining butter, add in the peas with the spices and set aside untilserving the freekeh
+- In the chicken boiled water, boil the peas; then drain them.
+Braise the meat with the remaining butter, add in the peas with the spices and set aside until serving the freekeh

 - Sprinkle a spoon of almond, cashew and walnut on top

 - After the freekeh is cooked, pour it into the serving plate, then pour the meat and peas over it, decorate the edges of the plate, cut the grilled chicken and the last thing decorate the plate with nuts